-The author would like to thank those who have contributed in one way or the other to this, the fourth edition of the Basic Guide to International Business Law, and those who have supported me in the writing of it.
+The author would like to thank all at Noordhoff Publishers Groningen and all those who have contributed in one way or the other to this, the sixth edition of the Basic Guide to International Business Law.

-Special thanks are due to Mr Willem van Oosterom LLM and Mr Ivar Hageman Msc, lecturers at the Saxion University of Applied Sciences in Enschede for their friendship, their kind co-operation and their valuable comments on the third edition of the Basic Guide.
+Special thanks are due to Mr Willem van Oosterom LLM, lecturer at the Saxion University of Applied Sciences in Enschede for his friendship, his kind co-operation and valuable comments on the fifth edition of the Basic Guide.

-I thank my good friend Mr Jeremy Duncan of Perth (Scotland) for his friendship and for his valuable help in refining the use of English in the text of the Basic Guide.
+Once again I thank my good friend Mr Jeremy Duncan of Perth (Scotland) for his friendship and for his valuable help in refining the use of English in the text of the Basic Guide.
+Without your help the Basic Guide would not be what it is today.

-I dedicate this book to my children, Dirk and Sterre, and to my darling, Esther.
+I dedicate this book to my children, Dirk and Sterre Wevers, and to my darling Esther Nijenhuis.
 Thank you for your support, encouragement and love.

-As with the third edition, the author bears sole responsibility for any mistake made in this book.
+As with the fifth edition, the author bears sole responsibility for any mistakes made in this book.